CJMB-FM: History

-Formerly known as "KAOS" radio, the station's first call letters were CKKK-FM.
+Formerly known as "KAOS" radio, the station's first callsign was CKKK-FM.

 In March 2007, CKKK-FM applied to move to 90.5 FM.
 CKPT, then on 1420 AM, was approved in 2007 to move to 99.3 which is the adjacent frequency of 99.5.
 On July 9, 2007, CKKK received CRTC approval to move to 90.5 FM.

 On August 20, 2007, CKKK-FM moved from 99.5 MHz to its current frequency at 90.5 MHz just over a month after the approval from the CRTC.

 On March 31, 2008, CKKK went dark after being blocked from its new tower site at 1001 Talwood Drive.
 This, despite the fact that the project was approved by the CRTC and Industry Canada in August 2007.

 The station, plus previous and current ownership of the tower site at 1001 Talwood Drive were not able to resolve differences.

 Sale to McNabb & new format

 The CRTC approved the sale of the station on June 26, 2009, to Andy McNabb, on behalf of a company to be incorporated.
 Soon after, a corporate structure was formed, 100% owned by Andy McNabb, and 4352416 Canada Inc. was incorporated.
-The station then adopted its current call letters CJMB-FM.
+The station then adopted its current callsign CJMB-FM.

 On December 3, 2009, the CRTC approved the station's application for a new tower site and a power increase from 50 to 206 watts.

-CJMB-FM began testing their new signal broadcasting at 90.5 MHz on October 14, 2010, at 4:05 PM, featuring the song "Stronger" by Hillsong Church.
+CJMB-FM began testing their new signal broadcasting on 90.5 MHz on October 14, 2010, at 4:05 PM, featuring the song "Stronger" by Hillsong Worship.

 In December 2010, the station finished its technical testing and became the only station in the city broadcasting "Local News Every Hour", as well as the only station in the city broadcasting "All Christmas Music, All The Time" during the holiday season.
 In addition, the station presented play-by-play coverage of the Peterborough Petes, Toronto Maple Leafs and the Toronto Blue Jays.

 The licence was awarded personally to Andy McNabb, who is the 100% owner of the assets of CJMB-FM and 100% owner of the shares of the corporate structure.

 With no change in effective control, the matter of transfer of assets from the corporate holdings that are 100% owned by one person, directly to a portfolio of personal holdings that are 100% owned by the same person, would be published by the CRTC when said filings are deemed as processed by CRTC staff.